Table of contents

 Configuration UI

-Just configure triggered actions on the "Things in Background" tab like a rule to plan automated executions with actions from a set of powerful action types.
+Triggered Actions can be found on the 'Things in Background' tab.
+Configure like a rule to plan automated executions with actions from a set of powerful action types.

 By default, all Background Features executions: Aggregation, Metadata Inheritance, Calculated Expressions, Scheduled Actions, and Triggered Actions - don't activate triggered action execution.

-But there is a new option ‘Execute triggered actions’ which allows execution of triggered actions by current calculated value configuration.
+In this case there is an option ‘Execute triggered actions’ which allows execution of triggered actions by current calculated value configuration.

 The best practice is to use it together with a condition on field change in triggered action configuration.
 It allows to reduce unneeded executions.